influxdata/influxdb-client-js/README.md

 InfluxDB 2.0 client consists of two main packages

 - @influxdata/influxdb-client
-  - Querying data using the Flux language
+  - Query data using the Flux language
-  - Writing data
+  - Write data to InfluxDB
-    - batched in chunks on background
+    - batch data as chunks in the background
-    - automatic retries on write failures
+    - retry automatically on failure
 - @influxdata/influxdb-client-apis
-  - provides all other InfluxDB 2.0 APIs for managing
+  - Manage the following in InfluxDB:
+    - sources
-    - sources, buckets
+    - buckets
     - tasks
     - authorizations
     - health check
-    - ...
-  - built on top of @influxdata/influxdb-client
+  - built on @influxdata/influxdb-client

 ## Installation